passepartoutvpn/passepartout/README.md

 Passepartout is your go-to app for VPN and privacy.

+Passepartout runs on [iPhone, iPad, Mac, and Apple TV][web-appstore].

+## Features

 [OpenVPN®][openvpn] and [WireGuard®][wireguard] client for Apple platforms, the OpenVPN stack also implements the [Tunnelblick XOR patch][openvpn-xor-patch].

+Other features:

+- On-demand rules
+- Override DNS and HTTP proxy
+- Custom routing
+- Presets for multiple providers (virtually any)

+Tailored for Apple platforms:

+- Apple TV
+- iCloud
+- Shortcuts
+- No background activities
+- Wise on battery

 ## Installation